Inside Telegram’s ambitious $1.2B ICO to create the next Ethereum

 Acutely aware of the unique position that their company occupies as the go-to app for the crypto community, Telegram’s founders are aiming to develop a platform of comparable scale to Ethereum and the many “Ethereum killers” that have launched over the past year or so.
 This ICO isn’t just designed to (finally) make money from the Telegram messaging app, it aims to build a platform for future ICOs, future cryptocurrencies, future decentralized applications and a new kind of censorship-proof internet system.

 The question — like all ICOs — is whether the theory can become reality.
 Certainly on the tech-side, Telegram’s processes and protocols remain in development.
-The product roadmap reflects that and the big launches won’t happen until later this year (the Telegram wallet) and early 2019, when the TON-based economy goes live, which means no major clues when the public component of the token sale opens.
+The product roadmap reflects that and the big launches won’t happen until later this year (the Telegram wallet) and early 2019, when the TON-based economy goes live, which means there are no major clues as to when the public component of the token sale opens.

 Given the fact that few ICOs even have a product in the market, let alone one with 170 million active users, you can expect that crypto-focused investors will be keen to grab a slice of this sale.
 How the pre-sale fares among more traditional VCs will also be one to watch.

-Disclosure: The author owns small amounts of cryptocurrency including ETH.
+Disclosure: The author owns small amounts of cryptocurrency including ETH.<<<<

 0